peterbozso/batocera-backup-service/README.md

 Refer to the [Batocera wiki](https://wiki.batocera.org/launch_a_script#services) to learn how to manage services.

-To continuously monitor progress: `watch -n 0.5 batocera-services status backup`

 ### Manual

 To do a manual backup: `bash services/backup manual`

 This does a full backup including not just saves, but your configuration (`batocera.conf`), ROMs and BIOS files.
-Use this after you modify any of those.
+Use this after modifying any of those.

 ## Development